 With unstructured logging, troubleshooting an issue related to a specific transaction can become quite a daunting task.
 It might require writing complex search queries or even manually scanning through thousands of lines of logs.
 Structured logging, on the other hand, significantly improves readability for machines, which assists in easier and more efficient analysis and querying.

-Getting started with structured logging in Python using structlog
+for seamless structured logging in Python

 While Python’s built-in logging module is robust and flexible, using a specialized library like structlog can make structured logging more intuitive and easier to manage.
 The structlog library wraps the built-in logging module to transform your logs into machine-readable key-value pairs.